MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 #### Textures and Sub-textures

-As shown in the JSON code above, the Canvas Block is using 2 textures.
+As shown in the JSON code above, the canvas block is using 2 textures.
 The top and bottom are using the existing **log_oak_top.png** while the other side is using a custom texture.
 Blocks can be assigned a single texture to cover every side of a block with the same texture.

 `"textures": "canvasblock.png"`